In Focus: The Chicago Freedom Movement and the Fight for Fair HousingMar 4th–Jun 20th 2021

 As highlighted by WTTW, NBC5, The Chicago Tribune, and others (see bottom of webpage for full press), this exhibition reflects on historical and contemporary responses to fair housing in the Chicagoland area, beginning with the crucial Chicago Freedom Movement.
 The 1965-67 Movement led by Dr. Martin Luther King Jr., James Bevel, and Al Raby fought against systemic racism and segregation of the Chicagoland area, and inspired the Fair Housing Act of 1968.
 “In Focus” seeks to provide an understanding and context for this national issue that had roots in the Chicagoland area through a variety of photographic works.

-The exhibition will feature color documentary photographs by activist Bernard Kleina (Wheaton, IL), who captured images of Martin Luther King Jr., Chicago civil rights leadership, and organized public marches.
-Following the Chicago Freedom Movement, Kleina served as Director of H.O.P.E.
-Fair Housing Center helping to eliminate housing discrimination in northern Illinois for over 40 years.
-The exhibition will include local responses to the Chicago Freedom Movement and the Fair Housing Act of 1968, especially through maps, statistics, and first-person accounts provided by the National Public Housing Museum, HOPE Fair Housing Center, Elmhurst History Museum, and The HistoryMakers.
+The exhibition features 40 historic photos by activist Bernard Kleina (Wheaton, IL), who captured rare color photographs of Dr. Martin Luther King, Jr., Chicago civil rights leadership, and organized public marches.
+Following the Chicago Freedom Movement, Kleina served as Director of HOPE Fair Housing Center helping to eliminate housing discrimination in northern Illinois for over 40 years.
+The exhibition includes insights to the Chicago Freedom Movement and the Fair Housing Act of 1968, especially through maps, statistics, and first-person accounts provided by the National Public Housing Museum, HOPE Fair Housing Center, Elmhurst History Museum, and The HistoryMakers.

-This exhibition is generously sponsored by the JCS Arts, Health and Education Fund of the DuPage Foundation and David C. & Sarajean Ruttenberg Arts Foundation
+This exhibition is generously sponsored by the JCS Arts, Health and Education Fund of DuPage Foundation and David C. & Sarajean Ruttenberg Arts Foundation

-In addition to our public programs, a complementary exhibition by Ayanah Moor and Alisha Wormsley will be presented in the McCormick House through June 20th: There is Black Housing in the Future: Equitable Public Housing as Memorial
+In addition to our public programs, a complementary exhibition by Ayanah Moor and Alisha Wormsley will be presented in the McCormick House through June 20th There is Black Housing in the Future: Equitable Public Housing as Memorial